Gattocrucco/miscpy/README.md

 ## Files

+  * `argminrelmin.py`: index of the minimum local minimum.

+  * `breaklines.py`: break a string in lines before or after certain characters.

+  * `ccdelta.py`: compute the cross-correlation of dicrete points with a continuous function.

+  * `clusterargsort.py`: filter away values which are close to an higher value in a signal.

-  * `coinc.py`: simulates poissonian digital signals and counts coincidences, i.e. how many times it happens they are all 1 simultaneously.
+  * `coinc.py`: simulates poissonian digital signals and counts coincidences, i.e., how many times it happens they are all 1 simultaneously.

+  * `colormap.py`: make a perceptually uniform colormap.

   * `errorsummary.py`: takes a `ufloat` variable (from the [uncertainties](https://github.com/lebigot/uncertainties) module) and